sw1sh/QuantumPotatoChips/typst/main.typ

 #show: arxiv.with(
   title: "Quantum Potato Chips",
-  authors: (
+  authors: ((
-    (name: "Nikolay Murzin", email: "nmurzin@wolframinstitute.org", affiliation: "Wolfram Institute, USA"
+    (name: "Nikolay Murzin", email: "nikm@wolfram.com", affiliation: "Wolfram Institute, USA\nWolfram Research, USA"
     //, orcid: "0000-0000-0000-0000"
     ),
-    (name: "Bruno Tenorio", email: "brunot@wolfram.com", affiliation: "Wolfram Research South America"), (name: "Sebastian Rodriguez", email: "srodriguez@wolfram.com", affiliation: "Wolfram Research South America"), (name: "John McNally", email: "jmcnally@wolfram.com", affiliation: "Wolfram Research, USA"), (name: "Mohammad Bahrami", email: "mbahrami@wolfram.com", affiliation: "Wolfram Research, USA"), ),
+    (name: "Bruno Tenorio", email: "brunot@wolfram.com", affiliation: "Wolfram Research South America, Peru"), (name: "Sebastian Rodriguez", email: "srodriguez@wolfram.com", affiliation: "Wolfram Research South America, Peru")),( (name: "John McNally", email: "jmcnally@wolfram.com", affiliation: "Wolfram Research, USA"), (name: "Mohammad Bahrami", email: "mbahrami@wolfram.com", affiliation: "Wolfram Research, USA"), )),

   abstract: [We analyze qubit states in the symmetric informationally-complete measurements, where state vectors are represented as probability 4-vectors within a 3-simplex in $bb(R)^4$.
 Through appropriate geometric transformations, this 3-simplex is mapped onto a tetrahedron in $bb(R)^3$.
 A specific surface within this tetrahedron allows for the separation of probability vectors into two disjoint 1-simplices.//, corresponding to the most classical quantum states.
   The intersection of this surface with the insphere identifies a "quantum potato chip" region, where probability 4-vectors reduce to two separable 2-vectors.
-Due to this unique feature, states within the potato chip can be reconstructed fully by using only two projective measurements, a feature unavailable for other points in the state space.],
+States within this region can be fully reconstructed using only two projective measurements, a feature not found elsewhere in the state space.],
   // keywords: ("First keyword", "Second keyword", "etc."),
   date: [#datetime.today().display()],
 )